ahmetcanozcan/dukefile/README.md

 ## Usage

-Firstly, create `dukefile.ts` on root of the application and for running a spesified task, run this:
+Firstly, create `dukefile.ts` on root of the application. running for a spesified task:

     duke <task name>